jqno/dont-hack-the-platform-talk/slides/talk.md

 # Enums

-"[An enum] provides an ironclad guarantee against multiple instantiation, even in the face of sophisticated serialization or reflection attacks. [...]
-A single-element enum type is often the best way to implement a singleton"
+"[An enum] provides an ironclad guarantee against multiple instantiation, even in the face of sophisticated serialization or reflection attacks."

 -- Joshua Bloch, Effective Java 3rd Edition